-They clearly articulate their vision, and what they're trying to achieve.
+Leaders in these companies clearly articulate their vision, values and what they're trying to achieve.
 Their core values authentically carry behavior, and align to objectives actively representing the principles of the organization.
-Values are integral to all aspects of culture and operations, including programs, hiring, aligning talent and business strategies, training, and relations with the community.
-They support, seek to divest control and see their people shine through achievement.
-They balance accountability with compassion.
-They harness the passion of their people, energy, creativity and full capacity towards aligned goals, working to deliver on a company vision.
+They are integral to all aspects of culture and operations, including hiring.
+They prioritize the workforce, align talent and business strategies, divest control and see their people shine through achievement.
+They harness the passion of their people, energy, creativity and full capacity towards aligned goals balancing accountability with compassion.
 Their resources row in the same direction and great things happen.

 Signs of organizational health are no politics, or confusion, great moral, productivity and low turnover.
 In healthy organizations’ management, operations, strategy, and culture work well together.
 People in healthy companies trust and learn from one another, identify issues and recover faster from mistakes.
 They are more effective at solving problems and make better decisions, faster.
 Healthy organizations get smarter and better at execution over time.
 They achieve results closer to their full performance potential and gain a clear advantage.
 They do not suffer from the inefficiencies plaguing companies with poor health such as - politics, lack of clarity, apathy, ego, employee disengagement, and limited accountability, where behavioral misalignment and inconsistency are their downfall.

 It is helpful to start with the end in mind, and begin with the vision.
-A company’s vision shines a light on aspirations, strategy illuminates a path to achieve them - The whole team executes collectively, succeeds and fails collectively.
+A company’s vision shines a light on aspirations, strategy illuminates a path to achieve them.